bakpakin/Fennel/tutorial.md

 end
 ```

-Note that `package.preload` entry contain a fully qualified path
+Note that the `package.preload` entry contains a fully qualified path
 `"libs.example.module-a"`, which was resolved at compile time.

 ### Requiring modules from modules other than `init.fnl`

 To require a module from a module other than `init` module, we must
-keep the path up to current module, but remove the module name.
+keep the path up to the current module, but remove the module name.
 For
-example, let's add `greet` module to `libs/example/utils/greet.fnl`,
+example, let's add a `greet` module in `libs/example/utils/greet.fnl`,
 and require it from `libs/example/module-a.fnl`:

 ```fennel